Taxonomy (biology): Modern system of classification

 The cladistic method has emerged since the 1960s.
 In 1958, Julian Huxley used the term clade.
 Later, in 1960, Cain and Harrison introduced the term cladistic.
-The salient feature is arranging taxa in a hierarchical evolutionary tree, with the desideratum that all named taxa are monophyletic.
+The salient feature is arranging taxa in a hierarchical evolutionary tree, with the desired objective of all named taxa being monophyletic.
 A taxon is called monophyletic if it includes all the descendants of an ancestral form.
 Groups that have descendant groups removed from them are termed paraphyletic, while groups representing more than one branch from the tree of life are called polyphyletic.
 Monophyletic groups are recognized and diagnosed on the basis of synapomorphies, shared derived character states.

-Cladistic classifications are compatible with traditional Linnean taxonomy and the Codes of Zoological and Botanical nomenclature.
-An alternative system of nomenclature, the International Code of Phylogenetic Nomenclature or PhyloCode has been proposed, whose intent is to regulate the formal naming of clades.
-Linnaean ranks will be optional under the PhyloCode, which is intended to coexist with the current, rank-based codes.
-It remains to be seen whether the systematic community will adopt the PhyloCode or reject it in favor of the current systems of nomenclature that have been employed (and modified as needed) for over 250 years.
+Cladistic classifications are compatible with traditional Linnean taxonomy and the Codes of Zoological and Botanical nomenclature, to a certain extent.
+An alternative system of nomenclature, the International Code of Phylogenetic Nomenclature or PhyloCode has been proposed, which regulates the formal naming of clades.
+Linnaean ranks are optional and have no formal standing under the PhyloCode, which is intended to coexist with the current, rank-based codes.
+While popularity of phylogenetic nomenclature has grown steadily in the last few decades, it remains to be seen whether a majority of systematists will eventually adopt the PhyloCode or continue using the current systems of nomenclature that have been employed (and modified, but arguably not as much as some systematists wish) for over 250 years.

 Kingdoms and domains

-Well before discovery of Carl Linnaeus (Botanist) plants and animals were considered separate Kingdoms.
-Linnaeus used this as the top rank, dividing the physical world into the vegetable, animal and mineral kingdoms.
-As advances in microscopy made the classification of microorganisms possible, the number of kingdoms increased, five- and six-kingdom systems being the most common.

 Domains are a relatively new grouping.
 First proposed in 1977, Carl Woese's three-domain system was not generally accepted until later.
 One main characteristic of the three-domain method is the separation of Archaea and Bacteria, previously grouped into the single kingdom Bacteria (a kingdom also sometimes called Monera), with the Eukaryota for all organisms whose cells contain a nucleus.
 A small number of scientists include a sixth kingdom, Archaea, but do not accept the domain method.

 Thomas Cavalier-Smith, who published extensively on the classification of protists, in 2002 proposed that the Neomura, the clade that groups together the Archaea and Eucarya, would have evolved from Bacteria, more precisely from Actinomycetota.
 His 2004 classification treated the archaeobacteria as part of a subkingdom of the kingdom Bacteria, i.e., he rejected the three-domain system entirely.
 Stefan Luketa in 2012 proposed a five "dominion" system, adding Prionobiota (acellular and without nucleic acid) and Virusobiota (acellular but with nucleic acid) to the traditional three domains.